A mobile app prototype aimed at helping college students better organize their lives.

 Finally, using these scenarios, I identified requirements for Opus.
 Cooper gives us a template for how to list requirements as actions, objects, and contexts.
 For example: Call (an action) a person (an object) directly from an appointment (the context).

 I went through scenarios seeking potential requirements.
-For instance, does an action in a sentence from a Context Scenario need to exist so that my persona can achieve their goals?
+For instance, does an action in a sentence from a Context Scenario need to exist so that my personas can achieve their goals?
 If so, I include it in my action-object-context template that becomes my Requirements List.

 In addition to requirements defined by persona goals, I need to list other business, brand, and/or technical requirements.
 While GDD is focused on user goals, it understands that user goals exist alongside business goals.
 This will give a comprehensive idea of what needs to be built.
-Finally, I reordered my Requirements List by entries with the most important on the top.
+Finally, I reordered my Requirements List by entries with the most important at the top.

 In this phase of GDD, designers focus on laying out a low-fidelity wireframe before shifting to high-fidelity prototypes.
 Wireframes lay out the basic high-level structure of a product service by focusing on product “flow, behavior, and organization" (2016, 121).
 Using these wireframes as guides, designers then shift to high-fidelity prototypes that can then be refined through usability testing.